Tax Audit Representation

 Our firm is highly experienced in navigating clients through income tax investigations, having represented many audit clients in the past.
 We know how to win in the audit, but we also understand what it means to “win” in the appeals division and beyond if we must litigate an issue.

-On behalf of their clients, we aim to avoid prolonged conflicts.
+On behalf of our clients, we aim to avoid prolonged conflicts with trusted tax audit representation.
 We seek to get our clients through their audits as quickly and painlessly as possible.
-When you find yourself in a position where you need that kind of expertise, however, you will be grateful that you hired an audit defense law firm like ours.
+When you find yourself in a position where you need that kind of expertise, however, you will be grateful that you hired an audit defense law firm like ours for IRS audit representation.